 It’s bad enough that I’ve got competition with the bed and breakfast across the street.
 The groundskeeper is super psyched about his new diesel-powered pressure washer and spends hours a day scrubbing the sidewalk.
 And now we host Romper Room with a fleet of six-year-olds playing soccer in the tiny courtyard of my apartment building.
 And the buses, and the car alarms, and the barking dogs.
 (Yes, I know I live in the city.
 Thanks for reminding me.)

 How Daily Journaling Lead Me to Freedom

 The apartment I share with the Page is a 300 square foot studio.
 Even with concerted effort, it’s difficult to find a place to work – to spread out, make a mess, make noise.
 Or to have silence when needed.
-I absolutely love living with him.
-But our place is positively elfin.
+Our place is positively elfin.

 I’ve been trying to live with the nagging desire but my need for space kept coming up in my journaling.
 I feel trapped.
 And later, I feel caged.
 I flipped through my journals from the last few months and saw the pattern – the expression of a need for my own little corner of the universe.
 Followed immediately by my nicey-nice attempt to tamp it down: I can’t afford it.
 If I was serious about working, I could do it here.
 I’m being selfish.
 Yadda, yadda, yadda.

 When I saw the pattern repeated over and over, it became clear that this desire for my own work studio was not going away.
 If left untreated, it would build resentment and frustration.
 I wouldn’t get any work done.
 And I may end up getting the cat de-meowed, which I was really trying to avoid.

 So I made the leap.
 And the very day I decided to get my own work studio, I found the perfect place and signed the lease.
 Of course within a few days, the Universe rose to the occasion and presented two opportunities to finance this new space.